Bulk Waste & Special Services

 - Each address is allowed four bulk trash pickups per year.

-White good appliance pickups are available by request only.
-White goods include air conditioners, freezers, refrigerators, stoves, washers, dryers, hot water heaters, and dishwashers.
+Hyattsville residents may also schedule white good appliance pick-ups from their residences.
+White goods include air conditioners, freezers, refrigerators, stoves, washers, dryers, water heaters, and dishwashers.

 Motor Oil and Antifreeze